 Raspbian X on the Raspberry Pi parts list:

-- Raspberry Pi 4 (4GB iteration recommended)
+- Raspberry Pi 4 (4GB or 8GB iteration recommended)

 - Compatible power supply

 Total cost: $35+ USD.
 You can purchase a standalone Raspberry Pi 4 2GB board for $35.
 Step up to the 4GB version for $45.
 If you don't already have a Pi, I strongly suggest purchasing a complete desktop kit that comes replete with a Pi, microSD card, case, keyboard, mouse, and power supply.

 How to Install Raspbian X and Raspbian X Night Hawk

 First up, decide which version of Raspbian X you want to install, the original variant or Night Hawk iteration.
 Night Hawk offers many of the same pre-loaded apps, but adds a few more such as My Android for phone mirroring on the Raspberry Pi.
 Grab your Raspbian X download or Raspbian X Night Hawk image.